π Note: All Docker notes

 # custom Dockerfile.abc

-docker build -t <img_name> . -f Dockerfile.abc
+docker build -t <img_name> . -f Dockerfile.abc# with docker-compose

 docker-compose up